gdivanov/NYC-Housing/README.md

 ```
 ### Train-Test Splitting

-So we've finally arrived at our final destination - training and testing the models.
+So we've arrived at our final destination - training and testing the models.

+Dear god, yes.

 Our data is now ready to be split into the respecting training and testing populations.
 General rule of thumb is that 80/20 is a good starting point, however, checking our data points we see how many we have to work with now that we've deleted a large population.

 ```
 #Split the data